heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 As the name implies, the general transit feed specification ([GTFS](https://developers.google.com/transit/gtfs/reference)) specifies a general format, in which transit information can be stored in a so called 'feed'.
-A feed is simply a zip-archive of csv-files (with .txt extension).
-The format of each csv-file is defined by the specification.\
+A feed is simply a zip-archive of CSV-files (with .txt extension).
+The format of each CSV-file is defined by the specification.\
-Given a GTFS feed, one can for example display the routes of the feed in a map or create a trip planner.\
-Multiple services, such as the
-[Mobility Database](https://database.mobilitydata.org/) exist, which already provide a large number of feeds for different countries and transportation methods.
+Given a GTFS feed, one can for example display the routes of the feed in a map or create a trip planner.
+Multiple services, such as the [Mobility Database](https://database.mobilitydata.org/) exist, which already provide a large number of feeds for different countries and transportation methods.
 As stated above, the goal of this project is to fill the gap of timetables, which are